jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 After testing it with two very big documents (more than 20 chapters, more than 200 pages), I believe it works quite well.
 I hope it will work also for you.

-## Exporting a single page to latex
+## Using the plugin to export pages as latex
 After installing the plugin, export one page by calling an url as follows:

 http://xxx.yyy.com/path/to/my_page?do=export_latexport_tex

 This downloads a ZIP archive with the following structure:
 - The name of the archive is the same as the page.
 In this example it is 'my_page.zip'
-- One folder named 'images' contains all media.
-- The root file, which corresponds to the exported page, is named ``aaa.tex``
+- The ``aaa.tex`` file, which corresponds to the exported page.
-- All linked pages are represented by one file 'name_of_the_linked_page.tex'
+- Each of the linked pages are represented by a file 'name_of_the_linked_page.tex'

-## Exporting multiple pages to latex - Links between pages

-You can establish two kind of links between pages that affect the latex export:
-- In-line links: It is replaced by the p reference in the final document.
-- Isolated link in a bullet item: This inserts the destination.
+- One folder named 'images', containing all printable media.

+To export not only a single page, but a structured collection of pages, see below.

 ## Creating a PDF file based on the exported latex
 The exported latex document do not contain any configuration.
 I'm showing you how to create it separately